prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

 	/* ... */

 	i18n: {
-		"en-us": "en", // `en-us` documents will be indexed through `en` instead "fr-fr": "fr",
+		"en-us": "en", // `en-us` documents will be indexed at the `en` key instead "fr-fr": "fr",
 	},
 });